Sundar03-EEE/MOTORd/README.md

 | *Test Name* | *What should happen?* | *What actually happened?* | ✅ / ❌ |

 ### 5.2 Performance & Reliability
-- *Describe stress tests, benchmarks, and overall performance analysis.*
+- The variatio

 ---

 ## 6. Final Documentation & Learnings
 ### 6.1 Finalized Steps
-- *Document the finalized workflow for future reference.*
+- Do unit testing of individual components  first before intergration.
+- No matter the rms current rating of the test motor , keep vref close to 1v for consistent results.
+-

 ### 6.2 Lessons Learned
 - *What worked well?
 What could be improved?*